Occupational Safety: Facts & Figures

 Of the main industrial sectors, construction, agriculture and waste and recycling have the highest rates of fatal injuries.

-The most common kinds of accident involved with fatal injuries are: falling from a height; being struck by a moving vehicle; and being struck by moving or falling objects.
-[2]
+The most common kinds of accident involved with fatal injuries are: falls from height; contact with moving machinery; and being struck by a vehicle.
+2

 Fatal diseases